John Orobulu

-John Orobulu is a Solomon Islands footballer who currently plays for Telekom S-League club Henderson Eels and the Solomon Islands national team.
+John Orobulu is a Solomon Islands professional footballer who currently plays for Papua New Guinea Premier Soccer League club PNG Hekari and the Solomon Islands national team.

 Club career

 Orobulu took part in the 2022 Solomon Cup with Honiara Warriors FC.
 He went on to become top scorer in the competition.
 His performance included a four-goal match against Makira-Ulawa which garnered him Man of the Match honours.
 Later that year, he was a standout player in the IUMI Cup, a competition mostly for youth players which also features players from the Telekom S-League.
 Orobulu scored at least fifteen goals as the second-best scorer in the competition.

 For the 2023 S-League season, Orobulu joined Southern United.
 In the club's first match of the season, Orobulu scored a hat-trick against defending champions Solomon Warriors.
 It was the first hat-trick scored by any player in the new season.
 In his first four league matches, the player scored five goals to take an early lead in the Golden Boot race.
 To open the second half of the season, Orobulu scored a brace in a 2–1 victory over Marist.
 The brace increased Orobulu's goal tally to fourteen, five more than second-place Gagame Feni.

 Following his golden boot win at the 2023 Pacific Games, Orobulu was expected to join Ba of the Fiji Premier League during the winter 2024 transfer window.
 Another Fijian club, Nadroga F.C. was also reportedly close to signing the player, before Orobulu ultimately declined the deal.
 Shortly thereafter it was announced in late January 2024 that he had joined domestic side Henderson Eels for the 2024 season.

 In 2024 Orobulu’s moved to Fijian team Rewa FC, despite news reports saying he would stay in the Solomon Islands to complete the season in the Telekom S-League.
+It was announced in November 2025 that Orobulu had signed for PNG Hekari FC for the OFC Professional League inaugural season.